Chocolate Peanut Butter Fudge

 Update:

-We have updated this recipe due to many comments about the difficulty in finding white chocolate bars.
-The original recipe asked for an eight ounce white chocolate bar and we have substituted that for an additional package of Reese’s Peanut Butter chips.
-You can still use the white chocolate bars if you can find them.
-The double peanut butter chips give this fudge a richer peanut butter flavor.
-We have tested this substitute with success and it is one substitution we have found that works just fine.
+I have updated this recipe due to many comments about the difficulty in finding white chocolate bars.
+The original recipe called for an eight ounce white chocolate bar, but this is now substituted with an additional package of Reese’s Peanut Butter chips.
+You can still use the white chocolate bars if you can find them, but I’ve found that doubling up on the peanut butter chips gives this fudge a richer peanut butter flavor (no complaints here)!
+I have tested this substitute with success, and think you’re going to love it!

 Chocolate Peanut Butter Fudge in cubes next to plate.